-A wood screw was used to attach the shelf from the top into the top of the diy shelf bracket.
+A wood screw was used to attach the narrow wall shelf from the top into the top of the diy shelf bracket.

 One last screw through the back board into the bracket.
 You can see where I did the brad nails to give that temporary hold until I got it all together.
 I love using my Ryobi Airstrike this way.
 Of course if I had an extra pair of hands, this wouldn’t be necessary.